jnewman/curry-d/README.md

 # curry-d

 An efficient implementation of curry.
-Using a dispatcher, gets a little more than 20% speed increase over traditional approach while still adding lots of sugar.[1](http://jsperf.com/compare-curry-functions)
+Using a dispatcher, gets a little more than 20% speed increase<sup>[1](http://jsperf.com/compare-curry-functions)</sup>
+over traditional approach while still adding lots of sugar.

 ## Usage